ChristopherJamesN/daily-fantasy-lineup-builder/README.md

 # rails-daily-fantasy-lineup-builder
-A web application that can be used to build and share daily fantasy football lineups.
+A web application that can be used to build and store daily fantasy football lineups.

 ## Installation
 To test out this application locally, fork and clone the repo.